kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 compile-and-test loop already runs client side here, the light tier for cells and the full VM for real projects, so the tutor needs no server either.
-The anonymous feedback signal is the seed of this loop, and the LLM-authoring pipeline is the existence proof that the rewriting half is feasible.
+The anonymous feedback signal is the seed of this loop, and the LLM-authoring pipeline already shows the rewriting half is feasible.
 The best way to learn is still to poke at something and see how it reacts; a book that pokes back, and adjusts, is where I would like this to go.